 Plymouth 20 Feb 1811 Sent in the American brig Adolphus.

-Plymouth 19 Jun 1811 Sailed with victuallers under convoy for Corruna.
+Plymouth 19 Jun 1811 departed with victuallers under convoy for Corruna.

 Jun-Aug 1812 details of various operations carried out by the Venerable, Magnificent, Surveillante, Rhin, Medusa and Lyra, in collaboration with the Spanish off the north coast of Spain in expelling the French from their country.

-Plymouth 15 Aug 1812 Sailed for the coast of France.
+Plymouth 15 Aug 1812 departed for the coast of France.

 Plymouth 2 Apr 1813 Has detained and sent an American ship, from Bourdeaux, up the River to London.

 27 Apr 1813 Lyra and Surveillante captured a U.S. privateer, the 6 gun schooner Tom, with 36 men.